How Earned Media Drives AI Citations: Why 86% of Publications Never Get Cited

 AuthorityTech's visibility audit runs this analysis across the AI engines relevant to your category.
 The output shows which publications currently drive citation share in your space, which ones are within reach for earned media, and what the distribution pattern looks like for brands that have already cleared the citation eligibility threshold.

-The 86% aren't invisible because they made the wrong bets.
-They're invisible because nobody mapped the citation architecture before they started spending.
+The 86% are not invisible because they made the wrong bets.
+They are invisible because nobody mapped the citation architecture before they started spending.

-Frequently asked questions about earned media and AI search visibility
+Frequently asked questions about earned media and AI citations

 Why do some publications get far more AI citations than others?

 Citation frequency reflects distribution breadth, content density, and cross-domain relevance rather than editorial prestige alone.
-AuthorityTech's proprietary April 2026 monitoring dataset tracks actual citation appearances across AI engine outputs.
-PR Newswire shows 958 citations over 30 days vs. Forbes at 85.
-That's an 11x gap between a wire platform and the most-cited prestige outlet in the dataset.
+In AuthorityTech's monitoring data, PR Newswire shows 958 citations over 30 days vs. Forbes at 85.
 AI systems develop citation preferences through patterns in training data and retrieval indices: publications appearing frequently across many query domains build stronger citation signals than high-prestige outlets with narrower distribution footprints.

-What is Machine Relations and how does it relate to AI visibility?
+What is Machine Relations and how does it connect to earned citations?

-Machine Relations is a discipline coined by Jaxon Parrott, founder of AuthorityTech, in 2024.
-It treats AI citation eligibility as a systematic architecture problem rather than a content quality problem or a PR reach problem.
-The question it asks: has a brand built the earned authority, entity resolution, and distribution coverage that AI-mediated discovery systems require to cite it confidently?
+Machine Relations, coined by Jaxon Parrott, founder of AuthorityTech, in 2024, treats AI citation eligibility as a systematic architecture problem.
+The question it asks: has a brand built the earned authority, entity resolution, and distribution coverage that AI discovery systems require to cite it?
 Share of citation, the percentage of relevant AI responses that name your brand, is the primary metric.
-AI visibility is the measurable outcome.
+Earned citations from earned media placements are the foundation of that share.

 About Jaxon Parrott